 Approximately 20% to 30% of patients with positive ILNs will also have cancer within PLNs.
-Interestingly, penile tumors do not appear to metastasize to the PLNs without first affecting the inguinal node echelon (ie, no skip lesions).^{92,120} Patients who have only one positive inguinal
+Interestingly, penile tumors do not appear to metastasize to the PLNs without first affecting the inguinal node echelon (ie, no skip lesions).
+104,135 Patients who have only one positive inguinal node have a risk of pelvic nodal involvement of less than 5% as reported by the Netherlands Cancer Institute.
+137 The presence of cancer within the PLN is associated with a very poor 5-year survival rate that is typically less than 10%.
+Based on these prior reports, pelvic lymphadenectomy (resection of external iliac, internal iliac, and obturator lymph nodes) is recommended in patients with three or more positive ILNs and in the clinical context of high-grade cancer within the ILN pathologic specimen.
+Pelvic lymph node dissection (PLND) can be conducted during the same operative session as the ILND if the intraoperative frozen section is positive in three or more of the inguinal nodes (raising the importance of obtaining a lymph node count intraoperatively) or in a delayed staged fashion based on the pathologic features of the ILND specimen.
+138, 139 dissection may direct clinicians to unilateral or bilateral dissection.
+In a single retrospective study, the presence of four or more positive ILNs supported bilateral PLND.
+106 Unilateral PLND was recommended if three or fewer ILN metastases were identified and if there was no suspicion of contralateral pelvic lymphadenopathy on preoperative imaging or intraoperatively.
+Crossover (right to left or left to right) of inguinal to pelvic nodes has not been well-studied; hence, both approaches are feasible and left at the discretion of the surgeon based on case-specific characteristics.

 One area of controversy is whether the PLND should be performed ipsilaterally or bilaterally in patients with unilateral positive ILNs.
-Data suggest that the number of positive ILNs identified at the time of dissection may direct clinicians to unilateral or bilateral dissection.
-In a single retrospective study, the presence of four or more positive ILNs supported bilateral PLND.106 Unilateral PLND was recommended if three or fewer ILN metastases were identified and if there was no suspicion of contralateral pelvic lymphadenopathy on preoperative imaging or intraoperatively.
-Crossover (right to left or left to right) of inguinal to pelvic nodes has not been well-studied; hence, both approaches are feasible and left at the discretion of the surgeon based on case-specific characteristics.
+Data suggest that the number of positive ILNs identified at the time of